AcklenAvenue/acklenavenue.github.io/_posts/2017-6-21-three-questions-to-ask-when-starting-a-development-project.md

 ---
 layout: post
-title: 3 questions to ask when starting a development project.
+title: 3 questions to ask when starting a development project
 date: 2017-06-21
 description: Choosing a software developer company can be difficult.
 Here are 3 important questions that you should be asking before starting your software development project.
 author: Byron Sommardahl